How To Make Moss Shamrock Placemats

 Step 3

-Turn the Dollar Tree Shamrock to the backside and apply a good bead of glue around the edges of the shamrock.
+Turn the Dollar Tree Shamrock over and apply a generous bead of glue along the edges.
 Then fill in the center with additional glue.

 Here is a fun plate charger tutorial I made last spring.